Hispaniola: Indigenous rule

-Like de las Casas, Ferdinand Columbus, son of Columbus who visited the island of Hispaniola during the fourth voyage of his father (1502-1504) and during the governorship of his brother Diego Columbus in 1509, identified the native names of the island as Bohío and Haiti.
-Like d'Anghiera, prominent Spanish historians Alonzo de Santa Cruz and Francisco López de Gómara identified Haiti and Quisqueya as the native names of the island.
-In 1540, de Santa Cruz defined the former as "montes" (mountains) and "aperezas" (rugged terrain) and the latter as "grandeza excedía a todas" (greatness exceeding all), indicating that Haiti was how the natives called the island because it was how they universally named the many mountains in the island, while Quisqueya was used because they thought the large size of island meant that it and its neighboring islands were the full extent of the world.
+Like de las Casas, Ferdinand Columbus, son of Columbus who visited the island during the fourth voyage of his father (1502-1504) and during the governorship of his brother Diego Columbus in 1509, identified the Native names of the island as Bohío and Haiti.
+Like d'Anghiera, prominent Spanish historians Alonzo de Santa Cruz and Francisco López de Gómara identified Haiti and Quisqueya as the Native names of the island.
+In 1540, de Santa Cruz defined the former as "montes" (mountains) and "aperezas" (rugged terrain) and the latter as "grandeza excedía a todas" (greatness exceeding all), indicating that Haiti was how the Natives called the island because it was how they universally named the many mountains in the island, while Quisqueya was used because they thought the large size of island meant that it and its neighboring islands were the full extent of the world.
 In 1553, López de Gómara defined Haiti as "aspereza" (rugged terrain) and Quisqueya as "tierra grande" (large land).

-However, historians disagree on the authenticity of the indigenous origins of Quisqueya, as research has shown that the name does not appear to derive from the Taíno language.
-While some dismiss it as an invention of d'Anghiera, which was subsequently spread by later historians, others contend that it was one of the names used by the natives, possibly the Ciguayo.
+However, historians disagree on the authenticity of the Indigenous origins of Quisqueya, as research has shown that the name does not appear to derive from the Taíno language.
+While some dismiss it as an invention of d'Anghiera, which was subsequently spread by later historians, others contend that it was one of the names used by the Natives, possibly the Ciguayo.
 Despite the debate, Dominicans have adopted Quisqueya as the popular and poetic name of the Dominican Republic in eastern Hispaniola.

 Spanish rule

 Upon landing at the Nord-Ouest department of northwestern Haiti on December 5, 1492, Columbus called the island Española ("little Spain"), as it resembled geographical parts of Spain in his opinion.
 Historians de las Casas and d'Anghiera popularized the name in its Latin form Hispaniola, meaning Spain in diminutive, according to Mártir.
-While the name for the island in Spanish today is La Española, Columbus did not use the article La ("the").
+While the name in Spanish today is La Española, Columbus did not use the article La ("the").

-The island of Hispaniola continued to be called Española until shortly after the mid-17th century, when the territory began to be known interchangeably as Isla Española de Santo Domingo.
-The following two centuries, Santo Domingo prevailed as the name for the island until the 18th century.
+The island continued to be called Española until shortly after the mid-17th century, when the territory began to be known interchangeably as Isla Española de Santo Domingo.
+The following two centuries, Santo Domingo prevailed as the name until the 18th century.
 This name dates back to 1498, when Bartholomew Columbus founded a city on the bank of the Ozama River, which he named Santo Domingo after Saint Dominic.
-Antonio del Monte y Tejada and José Gabriel García, in their respective works, recorded that on December 6, 1508, by Royal Decree, the King of Spain extended the name Santo Domingo to the entire island.
-However, this Royal Decree is unknown, and it is believed that the name Santo Domingo was applied to the island out of general usage, as it was the name of Santo Domingo, the principal political and commercial center in the island, which is today the capital of the Dominican Republic.
+Antonio del Monte y Tejada and José Gabriel García, in their respective works, recorded that on December 6, 1508, by royal decree, the King of Spain extended the name Santo Domingo to the entire island.
+However, this royal decree is unknown, and it is believed that the name Santo Domingo was applied to the island out of general usage, as it was the name of Santo Domingo, the principal political and commercial center in the island, which is today the capital of the Dominican Republic.